 A customer journey map is the multi-directional tool that helps you understand the individuals’ experience when visiting your pages and see what they’re trying to achieve.

 In this post you’ll discover how online users (fictitious characters) will interact with your online business.
 Which will help you, and/or your team identify unseen opportunities to enhance their experience.

 There’s several mapping examples – we will show you how well the user (UX) experience, customer service is working together within your content structure (sales funnel).
 This can emphasise and/or differentiate the overall business’s online experience.

 Let’s get started…

-- show you when a user moves from one device to another (touch-points)
+- when a user moves from one device to another (touch-points)

 - show you where the user stopped or left and why

 It will also support and encourage individuals across the organization to work their magic.
 Pushing them to see and walk in the user’s shoes.

 Example: how they think and feel and what their questions and needs are.

 A good customer mapping will depend on the following: